mochman/MMM-Nest/README.md

 ![Nest Displays](https://cloud.githubusercontent.com/assets/19363185/17138689/754130ba-530f-11e6-855a-d3c3142f36eb.png)

 ## Installing the module
 run `git clone https://github.com/mochman/MMM-Nest.git` from inside your `MagicMirror/modules` folder

 ## Getting the Nest Token
 Run getToken.sh.
 This will walk you through getting a token to allow this module to get data from your Nest.
 It requires you to set up a Nest Developer Account.

 ## Known Issues
-This module has only been tested with houses with one Nest Thermostat.
-It doesn't work with "family accounts" and I don't know how it will act with multiple thermostats on the same account.
-If you have a family account, make sure you get the PIN with your master account's login.
+If you have a family account, make sure you get the PIN with your master account's login (not a account you shared the thermostat with).

 ## Using the module
 To use this module, add it to the modules array in the `config/config.js` file:
 ````javascript
 modules: [